limited-effort/snfoil-searcher/README.md

 #### Filter

 A filter is a step in the search process that takes the current scope and parameters and returns an altered scope.
-We recommend keeping each filter as simple as possible - it should only have one responibility.
-This way you can easily see every step the searcher takes to get to its outcome as well as clearly defining behaviors that should be tested.
+We recommend keeping each filter as simple as possible - it should only have one responsibility.
+This way you can easily see every step the searcher takes to get to its outcome as well as defining behaviors that should be tested.

 You can create as many filters as you would like, but it is important to remember that a filter should **always** return a scope.